-The Governing Body is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of Canterbury Christ Church University and which enable it to ensure that the financial statements are prepared in accordance with the Instrument and Articles of Government, the Statement of Recommended Practice: Accounting for further and higher education and relevant legislation.
-In addition, within the terms and conditions of the Memorandum of Assurance and Accountability, the Governing Body, through its designated accountable officer (the Vice-Chancellor), is required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of Canterbury Christ Church University and of the surplus or deficit and cash flows for that year.
+The Governing Body is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time, the financial position of Canterbury Christ Church University and which enable it to ensure that the financial statements are prepared in accordance with the Instrument and Articles of Government, the Statement of Recommended Practice: Accounting for further and higher education and relevant legislation.
+In addition, within the terms and conditions of Funding for Higher Education Institutions from the Office for Students (OfS) the Governing Body, through its designated accountable officer (the Vice-Chancellor), is required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of Canterbury Christ Church University and of the surplus or deficit and cash flows for that year.